wazuh/wazuh-dashboard-plugins/public/components/search-bar/query-language/wql.md

 ### Search term mode

-This mode enables to search in multiple fields.
+This mode enables to search in multiple fields using a search term.
 The fields to use must be defined.

 Use an union expression of each field with the like as operation `~`.